 The bill amends and reenacts specific definitions within Louisiana's health care laws, particularly focusing on medical malpractice and life-sustaining procedures.
 Key changes include a broader definition of "health care provider," which now encompasses various entities and professionals involved in health care services, including those licensed or certified by state agencies.
-The definition of "health care" has been expanded to include not only clinical acts but also administrative and managerial activities necessary for delivering care.
+The definition of "health care" has been expanded to include not only clinical acts but also administrative and managerial activities related to the delivery of care.

-Additionally, the definition of "malpractice" has been refined to clarify that it includes unintentional torts and breaches of contract related to health care services, with specific mention of responsibilities during the procurement of blood and the supervision of health care providers.
-The language emphasizes that malpractice encompasses all acts associated with medical treatment, whether directly clinical or administrative.
-These changes aim to provide clearer guidelines and definitions within the health care system, enhancing the understanding of roles and responsibilities among health care providers.
+Additionally, the definition of "malpractice" has been refined to clarify that it includes unintentional torts and breaches of contract related to health care services.
+The bill specifies that malpractice encompasses failures in timely service delivery, as well as responsibilities arising from the procurement of blood and related components, staffing, and supervision of health care providers.
+These amendments aim to provide clearer legal definitions that reflect the complexities of health care delivery and the responsibilities of providers.

 Statutes affected: SB134 Original: 40:1(6), 40:1(A)(9)